cubabit/react_introduction/workshop/06_albumlist.md

 ReactDOM.render(<List items={itemList} />, document.getElementById('app'));
 ```

-Remeber the `()`s as you are invoking the function!
-You can use this technique for the
+Remember the `()`s as you are invoking the function!
+Also, note the *key* attribute; React warns if
+you do supply this as it wants you to uniquely identify items that are repeated.

-track-listings in the previous exercise if you did not use a loop.
+You can use this technique for the track-listings in the previous exercise if you hard-coded the
+three tracks into the template.

 Now, use the array below to make a list of albums.
 If you wrap the album in bootstrap *col* divs
 then you may need to work out how to also include the *row* divs at appropriate points.
 Again,